hobrasoft-cz/PDFMU/README.md

 ### Generate documentation using Doxygen

+1. Go to "." in command line
-1. Run `doxygen Doxyfile` in repository root
+2. `doxygen Doxyfile`

-2. Open `doxygen/html/index.html`
+To inspect the documentation open "doxygen/html/index.html".